OpeningDesign/encryption-test/README.md

   - If Powershell

-    - Navigate to the project folder, hold down the Shift key and right-click the folder.
+    - Navigate to the top level of the project folder (the level that has `git-crypt.exe` inside) hold down the Shift key and right-click the project folder.
 The context menu will contain an entry, ‘Open PowerShell window here'.
       - then `./git-crypt unlock`

   - If GitBash

-    - Navigate to the project folder, right-click the folder.
+    - Navigate to the top level of the project folder (the level that has `git-crypt.exe` inside) right-click the project folder.
 The context menu will contain an entry, ‘Git Bash Here'.

       - then`./git-crypt unlock`